legrosmanu/rest-api-squeezebox/README.md

 }
 ```

-### PATCH /players/{uuid}
+### PATCH /players/{uuid} to play or stop your music, or to change the song to play
-Actually, you just can change the value of play_state and the inde_on_playlist of the song_currently_played object.
-So the body of the request has to be something like :
+Actually, you just can change the value of play_state and the index_in_playlist of the song_currently_played object.
+So the body of the request could look like  :
 ```
 {
     "play_state": "play", // can be play, pause or stop "song_currently_played" : {
         "index_in_playlist" : 4
     }
 }
 ```
 If you change the value of play_state of you player, it will play or stop the music on your player.
 Notice that it's possible to change the song played for the next in playlist, if you send "+1" for song_currently_played.index_in_playlist.

 ### PATCH /players/{uuid}/mixer
 PATCH /players/{uuid}/mixer is to patch the mixer :-).
 So you can use it to turn on or off your player, or change volume, bass and treble.
 For example, if you want turn off your player, you can send :